lorenzwalthert/touchstone/README.md

 touchstone is a tool for continuous benchmarking, in particular useful for estimating speed implications of a pull request.

+*This is very experimental, don’t use for serious things (yet) and expect breaking changes*

 <!-- badges: start -->

 [![Lifecycle: